 A lawful permanent resident is, essentially, someone with a green card.
 This document enables an individual to work and live in the U.S. permanently.

 With a green card, international investors can secure a mortgage with a significantly lower down payment.
 Moreover, if you are a foreign buyer with a green card, you will face minimal limitations on the financing you can apply for.
+As a lawful permanent resident, you can also purchase a home as your primary residence, which may provide certain tax benefits, such as exemptions from capital gains tax when selling the property.

 This document enables you to pursue all the same financing options as a U.S. citizen, which means less paperwork when applying for a mortgage.